twonoise/jasmine-sa/README.md

 * Suitable for both small and large screens.
 * Highly optimized for CPU usage.
 * Background transparency for compare two spectrogram windows, or compare live spectrogram with saved picture used as substrate.
 * Uses only X11 internal font guaranteed to be available, ASCII only, gives uniform look and metrics everywhere.
-Pixel-precise and predictable, allows sharp look for any screens & LED panels.
+Pixel-precise and predictable, allows sharp look for any screens & LED panels, papers and printed books.
 * Optional OpenGL, include both MSAA and Alpha transparency (_Testing_).
 * Brightness (luma) inversion option, HSL color model based.
 * Per-channel FFT windows, runtime selected.